The Right and the Good: Criticism

 Ross's intuitionism relies on our intuitions about what is right and what has intrinsic value as the source of moral knowledge.
 But it is questionable how reliable moral intuitions are.
 One worry is due to the fact that there is a lot of disagreement about fundamental moral principles.
 Another doubt comes from an evolutionary perspective which holds that our moral intuitions are primarily shaped by evolutionary pressures and less by the objective moral structure of the world.

 Utilitarians have defended their position against the accusations of being overly simplistic and out of touch with common-sense morality by pointing to flaws in Ross's arguments.
-Many examples by Ross in favor of deontological pluralism seem to rely on a rather generic characterization of the cases.
+Many examples by Ross in favor of deontological pluralism seem to rely on a rather generic characterisation of the cases.
 But filling in the particular details may show utilitarianism to be more in touch with common-sense than initially suggested.

 Another criticism concerns Ross's term "prima facie duty".
 As Shelly Kagan has pointed out, this term is unfortunate since it implies a mere appearance as, for example, when someone is under the illusion of having a certain duty.
 But what Ross tries to convey is that every prima facie duty has actual normative weight even though it may be overruled by other considerations.
 This would be better expressed by the term "pro tanto duty".

 Influence

 Ross's deontological pluralism was a true innovation and provided a plausible alternative to Kantian deontology.
 His ethical intuitionism found few followers among his contemporaries but has seen a revival by the end of the 20th and the beginning of the 21st century.
-Among the philosophers influenced by The Right and the Good are Philip Stratton-Lake, Robert Audi, Michael Huemer, and C.D.
-Broad.
+Among the philosophers influenced by The Right and the Good are Philip Stratton-Lake, Robert Audi, Michael Huemer, and C. D. Broad.